ltoscano/ponvif/README.md

 Welcome!
 You can find a detailed description on Squidoo page "ONVIF Programming Revealed" http://www.squidoo.com/onvif-programming-revealed

-ponvif is a simple solution to build Network Video Client (NVC) working with Network Video Transmitter devices (NVT) such as IP-cameras and video encoders.
+ponvif is a concrete approach to build Network Video Client (NVC) working with Network Video Transmitter devices (NVT) such as IP-cameras and video encoders.
 This solution is a simple programming exercise and has no claim to completeness.
 I choose PHP as programming language because it has almost no learning curve and is very simple to translate in other languages.